noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

     - both books should prepare you for certification
       - CKA: certified kubernetes administrator
       - CKAD: certified kubernetes application developer
+- the most over engineered kitchen sink in the world, long live hashistack!

 ## links